What Does Medicare Part B Cover?

 Other Medically Necessary Services

 There are other items covered by Part B in addition to preventive services.
-For many of these items, a deductible may apply, and you may pay 20 percent of the Medicare-approved cost.
-For this reason, many people also have a Medicare Supplement policy, sometimes called a Medigap policy, to help cover the “gaps” in coverage.
+For many of these items, a deductible may apply, and you may pay 20% of the Medicare-approved cost.
+There is no yearly limit on how much you may have to pay in out-of-pocket costs for health care services.